 Eamonn Fitzgerald, who runs the company with his brother, Des, designs his initial cabinet drawings, then transfers them into CABINET VISION for editing and manipulation to ensure that the NC code enables the machines to cut exactly what the customer requires.

 “This is vital for cases where the back of a unit has to be cut to fit around a pillar, or to create a wine rack in the unit.
-Also, a lot of developers need oven and microwave configurations, which need to be customised.
+Also, a lot of developers need oven and microwave configurations, which need to be customized.
 That’s all done in CABINET VISION, and is cut in the workshop instead of the fitter having to cut it to fit, when it gets on site.”
 And he says whenever a design is completed it is stored in CABINET VISION for use as a possible starting point when a customer wants something similar.

 Overall, the combination of CABINET VISION’s ability to quickly produce accurate components and then nest them, with the Screen-To-Machine module generating NC code for perfect cutting, means that in addition to their standard turnaround time of six to eight weeks, they can always meet some housing developers’ demands for getting the units to site within a fortnight.